 Cause Remedy The video source is not turned on or connected correctly.
 Turn the video source on and check that the signal cable is connected correctly.
 The projector is not correctly connected to the input source device.
 Check the connection.
 The input signal has not been correctly selected.
-Select the correct input signal with the Source key on the projector or remote control.
-The lens cap is still attached to the lens.
-Remove the lens cap.
+Select the correct input signal with the SOURCE key on the projector or remote control.
+The lens cover is not open.
+Slide open the lens cover.